ubuvoid/writings/thats_not_oil/thats_not_oil.md

-# That's Not Oil, That's Blood: An organizing metaphor for circulation in distributed systems.
+# That's Not Oil, That's Blood

+### An organizing metaphor for circulation in distributed systems.

 ---